 This is just silly, and if we could keep the 15-minute rule, add a provision that the team that was last in the lead gets the options for the overtime kickoff, then we can return to a true sudden-death overtime.
 But this proposal from Philadelphia should be tied to a brick and thrown into the Schuylkill River. 🙄

-The proposal by the Dolphins allows the defense to elect whether to have the clock run on the snap after it accepts an offensive foul at any point in the game.
-But, it is worded to only include “live ball” fouls, which actually excludes the false-start/delay-of-game variety of fouls that are presnap.
-If this moves, I would expect that wording to be fixed.
+The proposal by the Dolphins allows the defense to elect whether to have the clock run on the snap after it declines an offensive penalty near the end of the half.

 6. & 7.
 Move over SkyJudge, we have Booth Umpires and STARs (BAL-LAC)

 The Competition Committee unanimously rejected the SkyJudge model last year, despite coaches unanimously approving an unofficial proposal to have a SkyJudge.
 (Two coaches voted in both.)
 While it made sense for the Alliance of American Football, where there were college officials working a pro game that had Byzantine formation restrictions, it does not yet have a model for consistent application in the NFL.
 This includes the recasting of the role in the replay official in the XFL.
 Only intervene in egregious situations?
 There’s no way to fairly apply such a subjective standard at the pro level.
 Intervene whenever they see something?
 This was the problem with the first generation of replay from 1986 to 1991, and now such intervention could interfere with the fair application of the coach’s challenge process.